 The District participates in the Federal District Student Loan Program.
 Students are required to complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for grants before loan eligibility can be determined.
 As part of the default management program, the Financial Aid office only considers students eligible for federal student loans who are maintaining Financial Aid Satisfactory Academic Progress Standards.
-Students who are not successfully pursuing a degree are reviewed on a case-by-case-basis.

-All students who request a federal student loan must complete the "Responsible Borrowing" workshop, online Federal Direct Student Loan entrance counseling and Master Promissory Note (MPN).
-The mandatory workshop provides in-person entrance counseling about a student's responsibilities for repayment and interest rates, as well as federal updates for new borrowers.
-We also provide information specific to Mendocino College's loan disbursement schedule and our follow-up once a student has left the District.
+All students who request a federal student loan must complete the online Federal Direct Student Loan entrance counseling and Master Promissory Note (MPN).
+We provide information specific to Mendocino College's loan disbursement schedule and our follow-up once a student has left the District.